VIN-y/MissChanger/README.md

 Misschanger aims to be a tool-changing mechanism that is compatible with both Voron Trident and Voron 2.4.
 While also retaining the MGN9H tapping system of Voron-Tap.

-At the moment, it is only compatible with the Stealth Burner toolhead, with the Revo-Voron hotend.
+At the moment, it is only compatible with the Stealth Burner toolhead, with the Revo-Voron hotend, and the Voron 2.4.

 ## Assembly